 The ISA Interim Secretariat has been operational as a de-facto organization since January, 2016 and three programmes have been launched -- Scaling Solar Applications for Agriculture Use, Affordable Finance at Scale, and Scaling Solar Mini-grids.
 These programmes are expected to help in achieving the overall goal of increasing solar energy deployment in the ISA member countries for achieving universal energy access and speeding up economic development.

-- 750-MW solar power projects approved Read more
+- Warangal Corporation gets roof-top solar power system Read more